BartMassey/phoenix-raytracer/README.md

 resulting raytracer makes a pretty picture.

 This repo represents my "port" of that raytracer to Rust.
+It's a sort of rebirth from the ashes---hence the name.

-This isn't a particularly literal translation: I tried to use best practices in Rust and SE rather than preserve the details.
+This branch is a fairly literal translation, producing exactly the same scene as the original when invoked at the same resolution.
+I tried to use best practices in Rust and SE when possible, preserving the details otherwise.
 The architecture is similar, and the algorithms are the same.
-(Thus, it's really more like a rebirth from the ashes---hence the name.)

 ## Issues